-The Caltex oil refinery, on banks of the Brisbane River, is a high-hazard environment where crude oil is refined into petrol, diesel, jet fuel and base oils for lubricants and specialist products that include liquid petroleum gas (LPG) and bitumen.
+The Ampol oil refinery, on banks of the Brisbane River, is a high-hazard environment where crude oil is refined into petrol, diesel, jet fuel and base oils for lubricants and specialist products that include liquid petroleum gas (LPG) and bitumen.
 Due to this process, the site needs reliable and effective firefighting measures and constant diligence.

-As fire prevention at the site has the highest priority, Delta Fire worked with Caltex to supply the refinery with a wide selection of world-class firefighting agent delivery systems and hardware.
-Delta Fire has been commissioned by Caltex with essential maintenance, testing, servicing and equipment refurbishment work across the Lytton complex to ensure that the site is ready should a fire occur.
+As fire prevention at the site has the highest priority, Delta Fire worked with Ampol to supply the refinery with a wide selection of world-class firefighting agent delivery systems and hardware.
+Delta Fire has been commissioned by Ampol with essential maintenance, testing, servicing and equipment refurbishment work across the Lytton complex to ensure that the site is ready should a fire occur.
 Delta fire also conducts training exercises and regular risk assessments.

 Delta Fire is also responsible for maintaining, servicing and carrying out monthly tests on a number of water sprinkler fire suppression systems that are installed to protect various parts of the plant, foam deluge systems that protect the refinery’s LPG tanks, pressure testing of hydrants across the site and ensuring that all extinguishers and hoses are in constant working order.